-It’s hard not to fall in love with a labrador whether you’re a person or an Australian Shepherd.
-These energetic pups love to play and they get along very well with other animals.
+It’s hard not to fall in love with a labrador, whether you’re a person or an Australian Shepherd.
+These energetic pups love to play, and they get along very well with other animals.
 If your Australian Shepherd needs a playmate, this is one breed of dog that loves their playtime.
 A well-trained labrador retriever could make an excellent companion for any energetic Australian Shepherd.

 All dogs need to be well-trained and socialized in order to ensure they get along with other animals.
-A socialized husky of any type can a great companion for an Australian Shepherd because they are very friendly and energetic.
+A socialized husky of any type can be a great companion for an Australian Shepherd because they are very friendly and energetic.
 This is one breed of dog that can definitely keep up with your Australian Shepherd for a romp around.